GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/6-lab.md

    ```

 1. Locate `TODO Create LoanPrograms namespace`.
-1. Create a new interface called `LoanPrograms`.
+1. Create a new namespace called `LoanPrograms`.
 1. Move the three functions into the `LoanPrograms` namespace.

    ```typescript